GeorgesAlkhouri/openmuseum/README.md

 ###Side Note

-All example pictures were labeled for noncommercial reuse.
+All example pictures are labeled for noncommercial reuse.

 Please keep in mind that this is a study project.
 So don't expect to much compfort.